1 / 10

 What's the best Nissan Leaf model/engine to choose?

-Trim-wise, we doubt many buyers will feel the need to upgrade beyond the entry-level Acenta.
-It comes with all the features you're likely to need, and the few omissions (such as heated seats and parking sensors) can simply be added by ticking a few option boxes, all while costing less than the next-step up N-Connecta trim.
+Trim-wise, we doubt many buyers will feel the need to upgrade beyond the entry-level Nissan Leaf Acenta.
+It comes with all the features you're likely to need, and the few omissions (such as heated seats and parking sensors) can simply be added by ticking a few option boxes, all while costing less than the next-step up Leaf N-Connecta.

 What other cars are similar to the Nissan Leaf?